Search

 1.

-Transform into by attending to the input set.
+Transform II into CC by attending to the input set.

 2.

-: the set of transformed inducing points, which contains information about , is again attended to by to finally produce a set of elements.
+CC : the set of transformed inducing points, which contains information about XX, is again attended to by XX to finally produce a set of nn elements.

 e.g.) In amortized clustering, the inducing points could be the representation of each cluster.